 The IRWM Program organizes the State into Regions based on shared challenges & responsibilities integrate water management activities.
 Each region is self defined, and is approved by the California Department of Water Resources.
-Ap-Regions proved are eligible to apply for grant funding.
+Approved Regions are eligible to apply for grant funding.